TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 Hafnium, with help of SMMUv3 driver, enables the support for static DMA isolation.
-The DMA device is explicitly granted access to a specific memory region only if the partition requests it by declaring the following properties of the DMA device in the :ref:`memory region node<memory_region_node>` of the partition manifest:
+The DMA device is explicitly granted access to a specific memory region only if the partition requests it by declaring the following properties of the DMA device in the `memory region node`_ of the partition
+manifest:

 -  smmu-id
 -  stream-ids